 fix command tries to fix as much coding standards

-php php-cs-fixer.phar fix /path/to/dir php php-cs-fixer.phar fix /path/to/file
+$ php php-cs-fixer.phar fix /path/to/dir $ php php-cs-fixer.phar fix /path/to/file

 --level option limits the fixers to apply on the

-php php-cs-fixer.phar fix /path/to/project --level=psr0 php php-cs-fixer.phar fix /path/to/project --level=psr1 php php-cs-fixer.phar fix /path/to/project --level=psr2 php php-cs-fixer.phar fix /path/to/project --level=all
+$ php php-cs-fixer.phar fix /path/to/project --level=psr0 $ php php-cs-fixer.phar fix /path/to/project --level=psr1 $ php php-cs-fixer.phar fix /path/to/project --level=psr2 $ php php-cs-fixer.phar fix /path/to/project --level=symfony

 By default, all PSR-2 fixers and some additional ones are run.
+The "contrib

 --fixers option lets you choose the exact fixers to